 James Gregory (1638-75) was the greatest of a large Scottish mathematical family.
-The point, x = 1, however, is on the boundary of the interval of convergence of the series.
-Justifying substitution requires a careful error estimate for the remainder or Lebesgue's monotone convergence theorem, etc., but most introductory texts ignore the issue.
+The point, x=1, however, is on the boundary of the interval of convergence of the series.
+Justifying substitution requires a careful error estimate for the remainder or Lebesgue's monotone convergence theorem, but most introductory texts ignore the issue, as they do the issue of Figure 4.
 The arctan integral and series was known centuries earlier to the Kerala school: identified with Madhava (c.
 1350 - c.
-1425) of Sangamagrama near Kerala, India, who probably computed 13 digits of Pi thereby.
+1425) of Sangamagrama near Kerala, India, who may well have computed 13 digits of π by methods similar to those described in the next section.